mariakatrina/creativelycoding/_posts/2022-10-20-A-Community.md

 The Oxford Dictionary defines a community as

-" a group of people living in the same place or having a particular characteristic in common "
+> a group of people living in the same place or having a particular characteristic in common

-But upon evaluation of myself and of what this means to others, a community is much richer than to being defined simply as a gathering of a collective group with similarities.
-But rather, communities are people.
+Upon evaluation of myself and of what this means to others, a community is much richer than to being defined simply as a gathering of a collective group with similarities, but rather, communities are people.
 Individuals.
 Not the rhetoric, or the common traits and beliefs.

 Simply human beings, complex, but together who share a sense of belonging and interpersonal connection.
 My community of focus is one that has connected individuals for not one, but two things in which they love and believe in:

 1. Catholicism (and their faith)
 2. Music (Worship)

+# CFC: YOUTH FOR CHRIST

 ![YFC LOGO](https://cfcyouthforchrist.net/wp-content/uploads/2020/04/logo-trans-1.png)

 I aimed to highlight these two in my chosen community: CFC Youth For Christ (YFC).

-Before delving into me exploration on what to deliver, I want to talk a little bit about YFC and what this community means to me.
+Before delving into my exploration on what to deliver, I want to talk a little bit about YFC and what this community means to me.

 YFC is a Catholic evangelistic ministry that spans all across the globe for Catholic youths.
 They bond together through fun, friendship, freedom and their faith.
 YFC has given me not just a community, but a family.
 I've dedicated over 5 years in service and volunteering for the church and my community, so I've made some of my strongest life-long friendships bonded through our love of creativity, music and our Catholic faith.